-As one of Europe's leading cancer research centres, the Beatson Institute supports cutting edge work into the molecular mechanisms of cancer development.
+As a world-leading cancer research centre, the Beatson Institute supports cutting edge work into the molecular mechanisms of cancer development.
 We provide an outstanding research environment, underpinned by state-of-the-art core services and advanced technologies with special emphasis on imaging, metabolomics and in vivo models.

 We are looking for students with a very good degree in a Life Sciences subject and an aptitude for experimental work, who are also highly committed to pursuing a PhD and a career in cancer research.
 The Beatson has an excellent reputation and success record in training its graduate students.
 Students, whilst being trained at the Institute working within our research groups, will matriculate with the University of Glasgow.